CODAIT/node-red-contrib-model-asset-exchange/README.md

 4. Connect the node as desired and run the flow.

-## Supported models
+## Supported application domains

-This Node-RED node modules supports the following models:
+This Node-RED node module supports the following application domains:

 - [Image Caption Generator](https://developer.ibm.com/exchanges/models/all/max-image-caption-generator/)